johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 `qrencode -t ANSIUTF8 "hello world"`
 You should see a QR-Code on the screen.
 If you scan this into you smartphone using any QR-Code scanning app you will see that this reads "hello world"
+So this is how you get text out of the Private Key Vault without connecting to other devices.

 Now we will try outputing an entire file to the screen.
 The following command will display several QR-codes sequentially on the touchscreen.